99souls/ariadne/API_STABILITY.md

 ---

-This document will be updated again at completion of P6 (enforcement test merged) and finalized in P7 to lock initial stability guarantees.
+This document will be versioned alongside the first tag (v0.1.0) and future changes will be recorded in CHANGELOG.md.